Skip to main content

 Log in:

-barekey auth login
+barekey login

 Check the session:

-barekey auth whoami
+barekey whoami

 {